 Recent Graduates

+Our dedicated Careers and Employability team is here to guide you for up to three years after you graduate, ensuring you’re set for success!
 The Careers and Employability team is committed to helping you achieve your graduate career ambitions.
-To enable this, we have created the "Support for career success" package.
-This includes:
+To enable this, we have created the Met Grad "support for success" package - your exclusive gateway to careers and employability support, designed just for you.

-To book your first appointment email careers and request a "Support for careers success" appointment.
+To book your first appointment email careers and request a "Met Grad" appointment.

 It is all about you

-• You are among a select group of students who are due to take part in this survey.
+• You are among a select group of graduates who are due to take part in this survey.

 • There are four separate survey periods and you will be contacted depending on when you graduated, approximately 15 months after graduation.